 |Canon 550D« »||Y||stereo||-||Y||-||mini||2.0||-||-||-||Canon 550D|

 It is notable that the 1100D has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the 1100D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1100D was succeeded by the Canon 1200D.
+Both the 1100D and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The 1100D was replaced by the Canon 1200D, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 1100D vs Olympus TG-5